warmshowers/Warmshowers.org/sites/all/modules/contrib/nodewords/README.txt

 The primary features include:

-* The current supported basic meta tags are ABSTRACT, CANONICAL, COPYRIGHT, GEO.POSITION, DESCRIPTION, ICBM, KEYWORDS, REVISIT-AFTER, ROBOTS.
+* The current supported basic meta tags are ABSTRACT, CANONICAL, COPYRIGHT, GEO.POSITION, DESCRIPTION, ICBM, KEYWORDS, REVISIT-AFTER, ROBOTS, in addition to the TITLE tag.
-  These meta tags are provided by the module Basic meta tags.

 * The Dublin Core meta tag schema may be added by enabling the "Nodewords extra meta tags" module.